Ghost0Computer/Evolving_Noughts-and-Crosses/EvolvingNoughtsAndCrosses_v1/README.txt

 The players must moan at the end of their turn.
 The game board in specific set of squares inside an infinite plain.
 	Add "!Endless/1" to a game's file to make every square usable.
-Players may move the (normally) 3x3 grid of usable squares.
+Players must move the (normally) 3x3 grid of usable squares.
+Once a Cross and a board movement have been completed, your turn ends.

 To be added: